CS-3203-team-g/food-project/README.md

 PantryPilot does not collect, store, or share personal user data.
 This includes:

-- Any data entered, like ingredients, recipes, or user preferences.
+- Any data entered, like ingredients, recipes, or user preferences
 - All data is processed through external APIs without being stored

 **Data Usage**